Swathi0607-d/IP-Trace/README.md

-# 🌐 IPTrace - IP Tracking Tool
+# 🌐 IPTrace - Firefox Browser Extension

-A simple IP tracking project that fetches and displays details about an IP address.
-Built as a beginner-friendly networking project to demonstrate how IP-based information can be retrieved and analyzed.
+A lightweight Firefox browser extension that tracks and displays IP address details in real time.
+Built using the WebExtensions API, this project demonstrates API integration and basic networking concepts in a simple and user-friendly way.

 ---

 ## 🎯 What It Does

-🔍 Detects and displays IP address details
+🔍 Fetches your current IP address
-🌍 Shows approximate location information
+🌍 Displays geolocation details (country, region, city) 📡 Shows ISP and network information
-📡 Retrieves network-related data
-💡 Simple interface for easy understanding
+⚡ Provides instant results via the browser toolbar

 ---

 ## 📊 Features

-* Fetch IP address automatically or manually
+* Real-time IP tracking
-* Display location (country, city, etc.)
-* Show ISP / network details
+* One-click access through extension popup
-* Lightweight and easy to run
+* Clean and minimal UI
+* Fast API-based data retrieval
+* Uses multiple APIs for reliable data

 ---